 This is a non-exempt, full-time, benefits-eligible position.
 This position is a grant funded position with expected funding from August 21, 2023 – August 20, 2025.
 There is a possibility, not a guarantee, of a one-year extension.
 This position is contingent upon continued and sufficient grant funding.

 This position reports to the Principal Investigator (PI)

 Please visit www.hmc.edu/employment to view a complete job description for this position and obtain information on how to submit an application.
 Information about HMC’s competitive benefits package is available at www.hmc.edu/hrbenefits.

 Deadline to apply:

 Position will remain open until filled.

-Regular employment at the College is for no specified period of time; conditions and status of employment (hours, pay, title, duties, etc.) are subject to change at any time.
-Employees, and likewise the College, are free to end the employment relationship at any time, for any reason, with or without notice or cause, unless otherwise prohibited by law.
+Regular employment at the College is for no specified period; conditions and status of employment (hours, pay, title, duties, etc.) are subject to change at any time.
+Employment is at-will and employees, and likewise the College, are free to end the employment relationship at any time, for any reason, with or without notice or cause, unless otherwise prohibited by law.

 The Claremont Colleges, a consortium of five undergraduate liberal arts colleges, two graduate institutions, and Claremont University Consortium, which provides shared institutional support services, is reminiscent of the Oxford-Cambridge model.
 The undergraduate colleges include Pomona College, Scripps College, Claremont McKenna College, Harvey Mudd College, and Pitzer College.
 The two graduate institutions include Claremont Graduate University and Keck Graduate Institute.